 So – if you find yourself doing all the work to save your marriage, if you feel that you are more motivated to save it or that you’re more “in love” with your partner than he or she is with you, you need to make a change, and you need to make it soon.
 You deserve better.
 You deserve a spouse who cherishes you and who will show it through their actions.

 And although it may not feel like it right now, you really can have that.
 I’ve seen it happen for many women and men, and it can happen for you, too.
-Listen to the audio sample of the crash course that applies to your situation and then get started.
+Listen to the audio sample of the targeted online program that applies to your situation and then get started – right now, from whatever device you’re on.
 If you want tomorrow to be different, you need to start doing things differently today.